all

 Warning

-The --dft single-point calculations (powered by PySCF/GPU4PySCF) are very expensive for models exceeding ~300 atoms.
-For such systems, HPC clusters with high-end GPUs (e.g. A100, H200) are typically required.
+--dft single-point calculations (PySCF / GPU4PySCF) are very expensive for models above ~300 atoms — HPC clusters with high-end GPUs (e.g. A100, H200) are typically required.

 Option